tchapgouv/synapse-email-account-validity/README.md

       # authenticated request to the server.
       # Defaults to true.
       send_links: true
+      # Overrides the subject of the renewal email
+      renewal_email_subject: "Renew Your Tchap Account"
 ```

 The syntax for durations is the same as in the rest of Synapse's configuration file.